Rosalie Moore

-Life
+Education

 She graduated from the University of California, Berkeley magna cum laude with a B.A. in 1932; with an MA in 1934.

+Career

 From 1935 to 1937 she worked for radio station KLX, and then the Census Bureau.
 In 1937, she attended the poetry-writing classes of Lawrence Hart.

 She joined the group of poets known as the Activists.

-She married William L. Brown in 1942; they have three daughters and three grandchildren living in Marin County.

 From 1965 to 1976, she taught at the College of Marin.
 Kay Ryan was her student.
 Her work has been published in Accent, Furioso, The New Yorker, and Saturday Review.
 Her papers are held at University of Oregon library.

+Personal life

+She married William L. Brown in 1942; they had three daughters.